LandonOsteen/governmentconnect/README.md

 ionic serve
 ```

 This should load the app into your browser for local testing.
-The native CometChat UI will not be available in this context, but it's useful for testing.
+The native CometChat UI will not be available in this context, but it's useful for smoketesting.

 To prepare for on-device deployment, run `ionic cordova prepare`.

 To test on-device, you may run `ionic run ios` to fire up an iOS simulator, or `ionic run android` to deploy to a real Android device.
 In the latter case, you must have a Android device connected to your computer in order to successfully deploy.

+To test on iOS, you will need to be using an Apple laptop, though any operating system will work fine for testing with Android.